ubuntu-bartenders/ubuntu-old-fashioned/scripts/ubuntu-bartender/README.md

 of an Ubuntu image build with Ubuntu Bartender:

 #### [Ubuntu Bartender][3]
-- Manages the lifecycle of a bionic VM in which the image build is run
+- Manages the lifecycle of a VM in which the image build is run
 - Collects the dependencies of an Ubuntu Old Fashioned image build
 - Runs an Ubuntu Old Fashioned image build
 - Downloads any artifacts produced by the build